 Sign up for

 Join us in celebrating the best of Southern cuisine and culture with local chefs collaborating on their favorite dishes for a unique, family-style dining experience at High Water.
-At Pass the Peas, fans will enjoy locally crafted libations, artfully prepared and hand-selected food, as well as wines paired from around the world.
+At Pass the Peas, fans will enjoy locally crafted libations, artfully prepared and hand-selected food, as well as wines from Reeve Wines.
 This curated brunch series will have you breaking bread with Charleston’s finest in culinary arts.

-We’re thrilled to bring back our kickoff party the Low Tide Social for a celebration of all things Charleston!
+We’re thrilled to bring back our kickoff party the Low Tide Social for a celebration of all things Charleston supported by Pabst Blue Ribbon!
 Join us for a low country boil from The Smoking Pot, fresh oysters courtesy of Seaborn Oyster Company, and delectable desserts, in addition to specialty cocktails crafted by some of Charleston’s most celebrated bartenders.
 Last but not least, expect a night of live music featuring some very special guests — all curated by Shovels & Rope.

 Calling all oyster lovers (or those who want to be)!
 Seaborn Oyster Co. is bringing High Water Festival attendees four exclusive oyster education classes, teaching you everything you’ve ever wanted to know about Charleston’s favorite bivalve!
 The one-hour class will introduce the basics of oysters and oyster-farming and will provide students with the skills and insight needed to shuck and enjoy oysters on their own.